ipuldev/api-go-html/README.md

 TO USE IN TERMINAL
 go run main.go

-before you must install go-driver-sql
+you must be install go-driver-sql